vivaria/edisonrul.ing/docs/source/cards/a/assault-armor.md

 ●If “Assault Armor” is equipped to your monster, then after that you Summon another monster, “Assault Armor” remains on the field.
 ●The requirement that you control no other monsters only applies to equipping “Assault Armor”.
 If an effect is chained to “Assault Armor” that makes the target no longer a Warrior, then “Assault Armor” can't be equipped to it, and is destroyed.
 ●If the equipped monster’s type changes after “Assault Armor” is already equipped to it, “Assault Armor” remains equipped to that monster.
-●The ●Equip Spell Cards continuously target the equipped monster.
+●Equip Spell Cards continuously target the equipped monster.
 ●The Ignition Effect activates & resolves on the field.
 ●Sending this card to the GY is a cost.
 This effect can't activate while Macro Cosmos is active, since you can't pay the cost.
 ●This effect does not target.